-- Unpack the distribution, creating a directory containing jar files and scripts. - To run GATE Developer: on Windows, start a Command Prompt window, change to the directory where you unpacked the GATE distribution and run 'bin/ant.bat run'; on UNIX/Linux or Mac open a terminal window and run 'bin/ant run'.
-On UNIX/Linux system you can alternately also use the bin/gate.sh script (see section 2.2.4). - To embed GATE as a library (GATE Embedded), put gate.jar and all the libraries in the lib directory in your CLASSPATH and tell Java that guk.jar is an extension (-Djava.ext.dirs=path-to-guk.jar).
+- Unpack the distribution, creating a directory containing jar files and scripts. - To run GATE Developer: on Windows, start a Command Prompt window, change to the directory where you unpacked the GATE distribution and run 'ant.bat run'; on UNIX/Linux or Mac open a terminal window and run 'ant run'.
+Alternatively, you can use the bin/gate.sh script on UNIX/Linux systems (see section 2.2.4), or bin/gate.bat on Windows. - To embed GATE as a library (GATE Embedded), put gate.jar and all the libraries in the lib directory in your CLASSPATH.

-The Ant scripts that start GATE Developer (ant.bat or ant) require you to set the JAVA_HOME environment variable to point to the top level directory of your JAVA installation.
-The value of GATE_CONFIG is passed to the system by the scripts using either a -i command-line option, or the Java property gate.config.
+The Ant scripts that start GATE Developer (ant.bat or ant) require you to set the JAVA\HOME environment variable to point to the top level directory of your JAVA installation.
+The value of GATE\CONFIG is passed to the system by the scripts using either a -i command-line option, or the Java property gate.site.config.